Standalone virtiofs usage

 First start virtiofsd daemon:

-./virtiofsd --socket-path=/tmp/vhostqemu -o source=$TESTDIR -o cache=always
+/usr/libexec/virtiofsd --socket-path=/tmp/vhostqemu -o source=$TESTDIR -o cache=always

 Now start QEMU, for virtiofs we need to add parameters Add all these options to your standard QEMU command line; note the '-m' option and values are replacements for the existing option to set the memory size.

-A typical QEMU command line (run from the qemu build directory) might be:
+A typical QEMU command line might be:

-./x86_64-softmmu/qemu-system-x86_64 -M pc -cpu host --enable-kvm -smp 2 \
+qemu-system-x86_64 -M pc -cpu host --enable-kvm -smp 2 \

 -m 4G -object memory-backend-file,id=mem,size=4G,mem-path=/dev/shm,share=on -numa node,memdev=mem \